CODAIT/spark-tracing/README.md

 ### Event Trees

-Each line in the trace files output by the instrumentation is very similar in format to the default string representation of nested
+Each line in the trace files output by the instrumentation is the recursive decomposition of a Scala `Product` type, usually a case class or tuple.
+Each product may contain primitives, non-product classes, and other products, which contain more products, and so on.
+This can be represented with a tree of product types, where the branch nodes are products and the leaf nodes are non-products.
-Scala case classes: for example, `name(arg, fn(a, b), arg)`.
-In order to manipulate and analyze these, the processor parses them into a tree representation that can then be transformed and analyzed.
-In this project, I refer to them as "event trees".
+The tree can then be traversed for analyzing or modifying events.
+Each event in the processor is handled as such an tree, which I call an "event tree".
 While these are largely internal, understanding them is necessary for anyone who wants to modify Spark-Tracing.
 Thus, a quick introduction follows.

 Each node in an event tree has one or more children.
-The zeroth child, denoted `$0`, is the name of the node, which has itself as its zeroth child.
-This is the part of the case class that comes before the opening parenthesis.
-The following children, `$1`, `$2`, and so on, are the case class's comma-separated arguments.
-If the case class is an object (no parentheses) or empty (empty parentheses), only `$0` will exist.
-Each of these children, in turn, can be objects with only a name or case classes with further arguments of their own.
+The zeroth child, denoted `$0`, is the name of the node, which has itself as its zeroth child and has no other children.
+This is the name of a case class or `TupleX` for a tuple of size `X`.
+The following children, `$1`, `$2`, and so on, are the product type's comma-separated arguments.
+If the type is not a product or is a product with no arguments, only `$0` will exist.
+Each of these children, in turn, can have only a name or have further arguments of their own.
 These are denoted by separating indices with periods.
-Thus, `$1.0` is the name of the first argument and
-`$1.1` is the first argument of the first argument.
+Thus, `$1.0` is the name of the first argument and `$1.1` is the first argument of the first argument.

-For illustration, let's look at a typical line from a trace file:
+For illustration, let's look at a typical event tree as formatted by the processor's "dump" mode:

-    (03b18074-af72-4104-9244-f16c5d1f42da,1506444010559,SpanStart(ff926f1a-10a7-4e18-88f6-c0491cbf1774,Fn(org.apache.spark.rpc.RpcEnv$.create(java.lang.String,java.lang.String,java.lang.String,int,org.apache.spark.SparkConf,org.apache.spark.SecurityManager,int,boolean),ArrayBuffer(sparkExecutor,localhost.localdomain, localhost.localdomain, -1, org.apache.spark.SparkConf@51d83274,org.apache.spark.SecurityManager@4c165bca, 1, true),org.apache.spark.rpc.netty.NettyRpcEnv@413afd06)))

-Wow.
-Let's break that up a bit:

-    (03b18074-af72-4104-9244-f16c5d1f42da,                    $1
-    1506444010559,                                            $2
-    SpanStart(                                                $3.0
-        ff926f1a-10a7-4e18-88f6-c0491cbf1774,                 $3.1
-        Fn(                                                   $3.2.0
-            org.apache.spark.rpc.RpcEnv$.create(              $3.2.1.0
-                java.lang.String,                             $3.2.1.1
-                java.lang.String,                             $3.2.1.2
-                java.lang.String,                             $3.2.1.3
-                int,                                          $3.2.1.4
-                org.apache.spark.SparkConf,                   $3.2.1.5
-                org.apache.spark.SecurityManager,             $3.2.1.6
-                int,                                          $3.2.1.7
-                boolean                                       $3.2.1.8
-            ),
-            ArrayBuffer(                                      $3.2.2.0
-                sparkExecutor,                                $3.2.2.1
-                localhost.localdomain,                        $3.2.2.2
-                localhost.localdomain,                        $3.2.2.3
-                -1,                                           $3.2.2.4
-                org.apache.spark.SparkConf@51d83274,          $3.2.2.5
-                org.apache.spark.SecurityManager@4c165bca,    $3.2.2.6
-                1,                                            $3.2.2.7
-                true                                          $3.2.2.8
-            ),
-            org.apache.spark.rpc.netty.NettyRpcEnv@413afd06   $3.2.3
-        )
-    ))
+    0.......Tuple3
+    1.........e6b1e0ff-9c8f-41cd-a59c-e7d8857a7153
+    2.........6444
+    3.0.......Fn
+    3.1.0.......org.apache.spark.storage.BlockManagerMaster.registerBlockManager
+    3.1.1.........org.apache.spark.storage.BlockManagerId
+    3.1.2.........long
+    3.1.3.........long
+    3.1.4.........org.apache.spark.rpc.RpcEndpointRef
+    3.2.0.......TraversableOnce
+    3.2.1.0.......BlockManagerId
+    3.2.1.1.........driver
+    3.2.1.2.........example.com
+    3.2.1.3.........40510
+    3.2.1.4.........None
+    3.2.2.........384093388
+    3.2.3.........0
+    3.2.4.0.......NettyRpcEndpointRef
+    3.2.4.1.........spark://BlockManagerEndpoint1@example.com:43285
+    3.3.........null

-For all lines in the trace file, `$0` is empty, `$1` is a UUID specifying this JVM invocation, `$2` is the Java timestamp of this event, and `$3` is the event body.
-Note that since `$1` and `$2` are plain strings, I could also denote them as `$1.0` or `$2.0.0.0`.
-In this case, the payload is a `SpanStart` (that's `$3.0`), indicating that this is the start of a function call being recorded by a `span` tracer.  `SpanStart`s have as their first argument (`$3.1`) a UUID used to match it with its corresponding `SpanEnd`, and as their second argument (`$3.2`) the function call in question.
+For all lines in the trace file, `$0` is `Tuple3`, `$1` is a UUID specifying the current JVM invocation, `$2` is the Java timestamp of this event, and `$3` is the event body.
+Note that since `$1` and `$2` are plain strings, I could also denote them as `$1.0` or
+`$2.0.0.0`.
+In this case, the payload is a `Fn` (that's `$3.0`), indicating that this tree represents a function call event logged by the `event` tracer.

-A function call has `$0` = `Fn`, the fully qualified name of the function as `$1`, a list of the function's arguments as `$2`, and its return value as `$3`.
-So, we can extract the type of our function call's first argument with `$3.2.1.1` (`java.lang.String`) and its value with `$3.2.2.1` (`sparkExecutor`).
-In fact, this is how the processor figures out the names of the services that are running on each machine.
+A function call has `$0` = `Fn`, the fully qualified name of the function as `$1` (with the types of its arguments as children), a list of the function's arguments as `$2`, and its return value as `$3`.
+So, we can extract the type of our function call's second argument with `$3.1.2` (`long`) and its value with `$3.2.2` (`384093388`).
+Note that the first argument, of type `BlockManagerId`, is a case class and is broken down into its components (`$3.2.1.0` through `$3.2.1.4`) in the tree.
 These same concepts can be used on other lines in the file, and the code makes heavy use of such "extraction paths" in formatting and calculating the values that are ultimately plotted.

 ## Author